 Agile methodology is a broad topic.
 You can see how complex it is.
 Its impact on modern society is visible everywhere.

 Overall, Agile practices/methods help create environments where the requirements are continually evolving and changing.
 Through a disciplined project-management approach, Agile methodology promotes and pushes the delivery of high-quality software that is aligned with customer needs.
-Explore more about the Agile software development, check out upGrad’s PG Diploma in Full Stack Software Development Course.
+Explore more about the Agile software development, check out upGrad’s Executive PG Program in Full Stack Software Development Course.